sebbbbbb-cyber/Roblox-Client-Optimizer/README.md

 # Roblox Client Optimizer (RCO) #

-RCO automatically installs FFlags to optimize your Roblox client.
+RCO automatically tweaks FFlags to optimize your Roblox client.
 The flags we edit are contained in our [GitHub Repository](https://github.com/L8X/roblox-client-optimizer/blob/main/ClientAppSettings.json).

 Why don't you give it a try?